pavolloffay/opentelemetry-mcp-server/README.md

 ### Collector

 * Enable LLM to understand OpenTelemetry collector use-cases for each collector component.
+* Enable LLM to understand which collector components are included in each version.
 * Enable LLM to construct a valid collector configuration.
 * Enable LLM to validate collector configuration.
 * Enable LLM to find and fix deprecated configuration.